onlyoneaman/Telegram_Bot/README.md

 * This is the API URL: https://min-api.cryptocompare.com/data/price?fsym=BTC&tsyms=INR

-* Replace the variables conf.py by your Bot API KEY and channel id.
+* Assign the variables conf.py values of your Bot API KEY and channel id.

 #### Code